Mart Lieder

-Mart Lieder (born 1 May 1990) is a Dutch professional footballer who plays as a forward for Eredivisie club Emmen.
-He formerly played for Vitesse, RKC Waalwijk, FC Dordrecht, FC Aarau and FC Eindhoven.
+Mart Lieder (born 1 May 1990) is a Dutch former professional footballer who played as a forward.
+He formerly played for Vitesse, RKC Waalwijk, Dordrecht, FC Aarau, Eindhoven and Emmen.

 Career

 On 6 January 2020, it was confirmed that Lieder would join Odense Boldklub as a free agent on 30 June 2020.
 He was bought free on 28 January 2020 and joined the club immediately.
 On 27 January 2022 OB confirmed, that Lieder's contract had been terminated by mutual consent.

 On 27 January 2022, Lieder signed with Emmen until the summer of 2023.

+On 14 January 2024, Lieder returned to FC Eindhoven on amateur basis.
+He announced his retirement from football in May 2024.